openSUSE/osem/INSTALL.md

 In order to use the OpenID feature you need to register your application with the providers (Google and Facebook) and enter their API keys in config/secrets.yml file, changing the existing sample values.

-You can register as a devoloper with Google from https://code.google.com/apis/console#:access You can register as a devoloper with Facebook from https://developers.facebook.com/, by selecting from the top menu the option 'Apps' -> 'Create a New App'
+You can register as a developer with Google from https://code.google.com/apis/console#:access You can register as a developer with Facebook from https://developers.facebook.com/, by selecting from the top menu the option 'Apps' -> 'Create a New App'

 Unless you add the key and secret for each provider, you will not be able to see the image that